Repeated sampling of different individuals within the same clusters to improve precision of longitudinal estimators: the DISC design: Characterizing the DISC design

 \section{Characterizing the DISC design}

 Figure \ref{design_plot} illustrates differences between cohort, RCS, and DISC sampling.
-Rectangles represent clusters (green/solid = sampled) and circles represent individuals (green/solid = sampled).
-Panel (a) depicts an RCS sample, in which different samples of clusters and individuals is taken at time points 1 and 2.
-Panel (b) depicts a cohort sample, in which the same clusters and individuals are sampled at both time points.
-Panel (c) depicts a DISC sample, in which the same clusters are selected at both time points, but different individuals are sampled within them.
-As depicted in Figure \ref{design_plot}, some individuals may appear in both DISC samples, but this is typically not analytically problematic since the samples corresponding to the two time points are independent.

-Figure \ref{design_plot} visually describes a simple situation of two time points and one level of clustering, but the same principle generalises to higher dimensions.
+This figure visually describes a simple situation of two time points and one level of clustering, but the same principle generalises to higher dimensions.
 More than two levels of clustering is common in practice; for example, many household surveys involve first sampling a district or similar as the primary sampling unit, then sampling communities within districts, and finally sampling households within communities.
 In this scenario, a DISC design might involve selecting either the same communities or different communities at each time point.
-In a three-level cluster sampling structure, we propose a convenient notation to represent different designs: ``S-S-D'' (``S''for ``same'', ``D'' for ``different'') or ``S-D-D'' to distinguish between DISC designs in which the samples at the second level of clustering are the same or different between surveys.
+In a three-level cluster sampling structure, we propose a convenient notation to represent different designs: ``S-S-D'' (``S'' for ``same'', ``D'' for ``different'') or ``S-D-D'' to distinguish between DISC designs in which the samples at the second level of clustering are the same or different between surveys.
+The leftmost letter represents the primary (largest) sampling unit and the rightmost letter represents the smallest.
+For example, an ``S-S-D'' design would involve sampling the same district and the same community but different households.
 With this notation, ``S-S-S'' would represent a cohort study and ``D-D-D'' would represent a repeated cross-sectional study, and thus, this notation unifies all three sampling schemes.
+It can also be easily extended to designs with four or more sampling stages if needed.
 Similarly, the DISC design can be used when there are more than two time points, a situation sometimes referred to as a \textit{generalized difference-in-differences design} \citep{richardson2023generalized}.